Cuba is Not Its Beaches or Its Whores

 Photo: LaPhoenikera.com

 If you walk by Karl Marx Park in Centro Habana, the park on Línea and H (Vedado), Park Estadio Latinoamericano in the Cerro municipality (home of “Los Azules”), or through the dozens of WiFi access points, the majority of people are glued to their screens or blastin’ Insurrecto on their Bluetooth speakers.
-Even though they’ve only had access for two years, people act as if it has been there all along.
-A girl we met there called WiFi areas zombie parks and watching Cubans getting their cyber fix is undoubtedly amusing, to say the least.
+Even though they’ve only had access for two years, people act like it has been there all along.
+A girl we met there called WiFi areas zombie parks, and watching Cubans getting their cyber fix is undoubtedly amusing, to say the least.
 They’re very social and communal, they do everything together: they suffer, cry, laugh, drink, dance and now they browse the webs en masse.

 Centro Cultural Bertolt Brecht

-This cultural center has awesome programming and all kinds of peeps meet to have a cup of coffee with a bocadito (ham and cheese sliders), a brewster (Cristal, Bucanero or Presidente) and just chill.
+This cultural center has awesome programming, and all kinds of peeps meet to have a cup of coffee with a bocadito (ham and cheese sliders), a brewster (Cristal, Bucanero, or Presidente), and just chill.
 We saw Flechas del Ángel del Olvido in one of its theaters, a play by José Sanchis Sinisterra, adapted by Esther Cardoso Villanueva, and produced by Gaia Teatro de La Habana.

 Photo: LaPhoenikera.com